 Panna Reserve, established in 1981, is Madhya Pradesh's 5th Tiger Reserve and India's 22nd.
 Panna National Park, which is home to various kinds of animals such as Jackal, Nilgai, Chinkara, Sambar, and Wild Boar, is an ideal destination for hikers and nature enthusiasts.

-The Ken Gharial Sanctuary, is a prominent tourist destination in Khajuraho.
+The Ken Gharial Sanctuary is a prominent tourist destination in Khajuraho.
 Like temples, it is a popular tourist destination.
 The sanctuary, which is located in the Panna National Park region, is great for people who love trekking and wish to be close to nature.
 It falls into the path of the lovely Ken River, which travels north to join the Holy Ganges.
-It is also home to the magnificent animals like Gharials, Wolf, Chinkara, Spotted Deer, Nilgai, and Sloth Bear.
+It is also home to magnificent animals like Gharials, Wolves, Chinkara, Spotted Deer, Nilgai, and Sloth bears.

-After visiting temples, you can visit Western Group of Temples' music and light performance.
-This ticketed event promises to fulfil attendees' burning curiosity like nothing else, illustrating diverse historical and religious truths and civilizations from ancient times.
+After visiting temples, you can visit the Western Group of Temples' music and light performance.
+This ticketed event promises to fulfill attendees' burning curiosity like nothing else, illustrating diverse historical and religious truths and civilizations from ancient times.
 While the temples are gorgeous on their own, the sound and light spectacle practically bathes them in a new light.
-The programme is shown in both English and Hindi.
+The program is shown in both English and Hindi.
 Learn more about the temple paintings, sculptures, and interesting stories that will leave you speechless.

 Khajuraho is divided into two magnificent sections, but if you like to venture off the main path, the old town of Khajuraho is your best chance!
 The ancient town, which is filled with lovely rustic houses and mud houses, is paved with highways that are cleaner than any other Indian city.
 It is a vivid depiction of India's past in its totality.
 You are also given rare views into the odd lives of the inhabitants, and passing by females dressed in traditional clothes is not unusual.
 Investigate the indigenous lifestyles and customs of the ancient town.
 Only you will be able to witness the grandeur of true 'rural' India emerge.
 Over a warm cup of tea, engage in informative conversations with the locals.